⸺ leaders and teams in digital health, mental health, and human development.

 I explore the emergent nature of systems – from mitochondria to thought, from individuals to culture.

-My father, both a humanist and a scientist, shaped that curiosity.
-Through his example, he taught me how to build methodologies, approach problems systemically, and stay disciplined when ideas become messy.
+My father, both a humanist and a scientist, grounded that curiosity.
+He taught me how to build methodologies, approach problems systemically, and stay disciplined when ideas become messy.

-Kahneman’s work opened the door to cognitive science, a discipline that changed how I understand the human mind.
+Kahneman’s work opened the door to cognitive science, a discipline that changed how I understand and approach the human mind.

 The same curiosity leads me into neuroscience, anthropology, and physics – not in search of definitive answers, but of what repeats and what matters.